June 22, 2018

 Simply running your air conditioner will lower your humidity naturally; when warm air hits your cold evaporator coils, liquid condensate drips down to the pan below and gets transferred outside via the condensate drain line.
 An air conditioner is very similar to a humidifier.

 In fact, Willis Carrier originally invented the air conditioner to solve a humidity problem for the Sackett-Wilhelms Lithographing and Publishing Company in New York.
 While temperature control had been around, there was no existing method for controlling the humidity.
-Learn more about the history of the air conditioner.

 Most people put the comfortable humidity level somewhere between 30% and 60%.
 We like to think of the ideal indoor humidity level as somewhere between 35% and 50%.
 Your ideal indoor humidity level, however, will depend on your preferences.
 Just make sure you don’t go below 30% or above 60%.